UncleGravity/dotfiles/README.md

-## If you want home manager to "see" a git submodule
+## If you want home manager to "see" a git submodule (tbh don't do this)
-sudo nixos-rebuild switch --flake ".?submodules=1#default" -v
+sudo nixos-rebuild switch --flake ".?submodules=1#nixos" -v

 # For the Raspberry Pi
 1. Install Nix (Determinate Installer)